Alejandro Kirk

 Alejandro Kirk (born November 6, 1998) is a Mexican professional baseball catcher for the Toronto Blue Jays of Major League Baseball (MLB).
 He was named an All-Star and Silver Slugger in 2022, and an All-Star again in 2025.

 Early life

 Kirk was born in Tijuana, Mexico, and began playing baseball at three years of age.
 Growing up, he was a fan of Albert Pujols and the St. Louis Cardinals.
-His Little League team was coached by his father, Juan Manuel, an amateur player known locally in Tijuana.
+His Little League team was coached by his father, Juan Manuel Kirk, an amateur player known locally in Tijuana.
 Kirk has a younger brother, Andres, and an elder brother, Juan Manuel Jr., a professional catcher for the Pericos de Puebla.

 Kirk began catching around age 12 or 13, when his team needed a catcher and his father encouraged him to try the position.
 He says he was happy to do so, since he idolized his older brother and wanted to follow in his footsteps.